Professional Quality of Life Measure

 Key Contributors

-• Dr. Henry E. Stamm, PhD, Whitefish, MT USA, Contributor
+• Dr. Henry E. Stamm, PhD, Whitefish, Montana, USA

-• Amy C. Hudnall, MA, Horse Helpers of the High Country and Appalachian State University, Boone, North Carolina, USA, Contributor
+• Amy C. Hudnall, MA, Boone, North Carolina, USA,

-• Neill F. Piland, DrPH, ProQOL.org and Institute of Rural Health, Idaho State University, Pocatello, Idaho, USA
+• Neill F. Piland, DrPH, Pocatello, Idaho, USA

 • Dr Beth Hudnall Stamm, PhD, retired